This post is sponsored by my friends at International Delight, but the opinions expressed are all my own… just as always.

 Instructions

 - Prepare the cake according to the package directions.
-Allow to cool 25 to 30 minutes in the pan.
+Allow to cool 25 to 30 minutes in the pan. ย

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

 Please forgive the dumb question, but is the peanut butter to be softened (microwaved for a few seconds) before whisking with Cool Whip?
 Thank you.